JS-RML/ddh_hardware/README.md

   L: 'Serial Number of Odrive_L'
 ```

-### Label Gripper Orientation
+### Actuator Mount

-Choose one side of the `Actuator Mount` as the up side.
-Physically label it with the x-y axis arrows.
+On one side of the `Actuator Mount` (to be used as the top side), mark reference frames as follows.

 ![ref_frame](images/ref_frame.png)